dans-er/farm-ui/README.md

 # farm-ui
 Shiny example.
-Extract a subset of data from a database
+Extract a subset of data from a database.